numToStr/site/pages/blog/messing-with-lua-metatables.md

 From Official Docs:

-> "Metatables allow us to change the behavior of a table.
+> Metatables allow us to change the behavior of a table.
 For instance, using metatables, we can define how Lua computes the expression a+b, where a and b are tables.
 Whenever Lua tries to add two tables, it checks whether either of them has a metatable and whether that metatable has an `__add` field.
-If Lua finds this field, it calls the corresponding value (the so-called metamethod, which should be a function) to compute the sum."
+If Lua finds this field, it calls the corresponding value (the so-called metamethod, which should be a function) to compute the sum.

 Barebones example: